 Like Irons, Your Hybrids Need a Good Fitting

-Just like irons, a hybrid’s lie will have an effect on club performance.
+Just like irons, a hybrid’s lie will affect club performance.

 Hybrid golf clubs were developed in the late 1990s to help golfers hit higher, more accurate shots.
-There has been a continued trend in the makeup of golf club sets is to replace the long irons with hybrid utility clubs.
-Hybrid clubs are preferred by many golfers compared to their iron counterparts.
-They have become popular with a broad spectrum of players, including some top professionals with a third having at least one hybrid in their bag.
+A continued trend in golf club sets’ makeup is replacing the long irons with hybrid utility clubs.
+Many golfers prefer hybrid clubs compared to their iron counterparts.
+They have become popular with a broad spectrum of players, including some top professionals, with a third having at least one hybrid in their bag.

-Although improved loft, not distance, was the clubs’ original goal, the potential distance a club can attain is also an appealing factor.
+Although improved loft, not distance, was the club’s original goal, the potential distance a club can attain is also appealing.
 That’s because a hybrid’s head design allows the center of gravity to be moved lower and a bit further back from the clubface, which helps get more trajectory and ball loft on a golf swing.

 compensations to overcome misdirected ball flight that is, in effect, built into the set of clubs.